 Two Causes of Pain: Pinched Nerve vs. Disc Pain

-When a patient has a symptomatic herniated disc, the disc itself is not painful, but rather the leaking disc is pinching a nerve.
-This produces pain called radicular pain (e.g., nerve root pain) leading to pain that may be referred to other parts of the body, such as from the low back down the leg or from the neck down the arm.
-Leg pain from a pinched nerve is usually described as sciatica.
+- Pinched nerve.
+In many cases a herniated disc itself is not painful, but rather the material leaking out of the disc pinches, inflames, or irritates a nearby nerve, causing radicular pain.
+Radicular pain (also called nerve root pain), describes sharp, shooting pains that radiate to other parts of the body, such as from the low back down the leg or from the neck down the arm.
+Leg pain from a pinched nerve is commonly called sciatica.